Mark Noble: After football

 In September 2022, it was announced that Noble would return to West Ham United as a sporting director from January 2023.
 He attended his first match as sporting director, a Premier League match fixture Leeds United which ended in a 2–2 draw, on 4 January 2023.
 He also plays a key role in overseeing the development of the club's young players/academy.

-Following West Hams 2-1 victory over Fiorentina in 2023 UEFA Europa Conference League final, Declan Rice walked over to Noble and handed him the trophy, Noble then lifted it in front of cheering West Ham fans in-front of him.
+Following West Hams 2–1 victory over Fiorentina in 2023 UEFA Europa Conference League final, Declan Rice walked over to Noble and handed him the trophy, Noble then lifted it in front of cheering West Ham fans in-front of him.
 Noble then told a reporter 'I'm lost for words, since 11 I've been at the club.
 It is just amazing to see the smile on their faces we have been through such pain.
 I am just lost for words.

 Personal life

 Noble has been married to childhood sweetheart Carly since 2012.
 The couple have a son and a daughter.
 Their son, Lenny, plays at the West Ham United academy based in Chadwell Heath.

 In May 2016, Noble was granted freedom of the London Borough of Newham for his services to the borough.
-That same year Noble along side Rio Ferdinand and Bobby Zamora established the Legacy Foundation, a charity that aims to deliver social and affordable housing for Local Authorities.
+That same year Noble alongside Rio Ferdinand and Bobby Zamora established the Legacy Foundation, a charity that aims to deliver social and affordable housing for Local Authorities.

 Noble is also an avid supporter of youth/local grassroots football and during his playing days he hosted his own football camps in Essex, emphasizing fun, mental health, and community over elite development.

 In April 2020, during the COVID-19 pandemic, Noble donated £35,000 to help vulnerable people in Essex.

 In November 2022, his autobiography, Boleyn Boy was published by HarperCollins.
 That same month Noble was honored by the city of London, being awarded the Freedom of the City of London.

-In March of 2023, Noble received the Outstanding Contribution to London Football award at the forthcoming 2023 London Football Awards.
+In March 2023, Noble received the Outstanding Contribution to London Football award at the forthcoming 2023 London Football Awards.